Types of Real Estate Photography

 Interiors (Revenue Mix: 0 to 5%)

-Interior photography represents the little sister if architectural photography is the big sister.
+Interior photography represents the little sister and architectural photography is the big sister.
 As the name suggests, interior photography focuses on the flow and design of interior spaces and rooms.
 The focus is evoking emotional connection — how the color, design, furnishings, and other amenities evoke a certain mood or feeling.

 Usually, clients of interior real estate photography are architects, interior designers, magazines, realtors for luxury homes, staging companies, and owners.
 The subject can be any space of any type, size, and price — especially if it has a unique design or story.